Bitcoin-com/Pay.bitcoin.com/README.md

 JSON string of an output object with the following properties:
 * `script` - (optional) Hex string of desired locking script
 * `address` - (optional) Legacy or CashAddr format BCH address.
 P2PKH or P2SH
-* `amount` - Amount as decimal.
-8 decimals for BCH, 2 decimals for USD, 0 decimals for JPY.
+* `amount` - Amount in satoshis
+* `fiatAmount` - (optional instead of `amount`) Amount denominated in `fiat`
 * `fiat` - (optional) Main asset to settle price in.
 Defaults to BCH if null.
-* `fiat_rate` - (optional) Rate in [currency]/BCH, if currency is USD, amount is 10.0, then rate would be the USD/BCH price.
+* `fiatRate` - (optional) Rate in [currency]/BCH, if currency is USD, amount is 10.0, then rate would be the USD/BCH price.
 If null, server will use default rate.
+Only available for select merchants.
 * `webhook` - (optional) URL for webhook
 * `memo` - (optional) Memo to be sent back
-* `api_key` - Merchant's/Store's API key.
+* `apiKey` - Merchant's/Store's API key.
 This will get the merchant's settings from server.
 This will populate the merchant data field in the BIP70 response.

 Either script or address can be used.
 Only one is required.